-There are certain policies and procedures we have implemented to strike a balance in the digital currency space for use of our services.
+There are certain policies and procedures CoinMover has implemented to strike a balance in the digital currency space for use of it’s services.
 These are meant to preserve your privacy rights (a) according to various laws (local, state, federal, and country specific) and (b) because they align with our core values as a company and our business ethics, and (c) they promote greater adoption and use of digital currency.

 WALLETS AND TRANSACTIONS

-We are only able to confirm receipt of digital currency from one wallet to our company wallet and confirm payment to our company wallet from another wallet.
+CoinMover can only confirm receipt of digital currency from one wallet to our company wallet and confirm payment to our company wallet from another wallet.

-We provide, and you have the right, to receive a receipt for each individual transaction.
-This is the full extent of the individualized transaction history that CoinMover can generate or retain regarding your use of the ATM.
+As per your right, CoinMover provides you receive a receipt for each individual transaction.
+This is the full extent of the individualized transaction history that CoinMover can generate or retain regarding your use of the kiosk

-On our two-way machines, you are not required to have your own wallet to purchase digital currency.
-The two-way machines have the ability to product a paper wallet that will contain the funds you purchased.
+CoinMover’s buy/sell kiosks do not require you to have your own wallet to purchase digital currency.
+These two-way kiosks have the ability to product a paper wallet that will contain the funds you purchased.
 This wallet contains both a public key and a private key.

-The private key for a paper wallet is generated randomly and is NOT tracked, stored, or otherwise known to CoinMover.
+The paper wallet private key is generated randomly and is NOT tracked, stored, or otherwise known to CoinMover.
 Anyone with access to your private key can spend the funds in your paper wallet.

-You are responsible for protecting the private key of your paper wallet the moment it is printed by the machine.
-If your paper wallet is lost or destroyed, we cannot recover your key or funds.
+You are responsible for protecting the your paper wallet private key the moment it is printed by the kiosk.
+If your paper wallet is lost or destroyed, CoinMover cannot recover your key or funds.

-Paper wallets are available from some machines.
-But be careful and don't lose it because we can't recover your funds since we don’t track or store keys created by the machine.
+Paper wallets are available from some kiosks.
+Be extremely careful not to lose it.
+CoinMover can NOT recover your funds since we don’t track or store keys created by the kiosk.

 WHAT WE KNOW AND WHAT YOU GIVE US

-We do not sell your information or disclose it to anyone except as required by, and defined in, the golden rule at the beginning of this policy.
+CoinMover does not sell your information or disclose it to anyone except as required by, and as defined at the beginning of this policy.

-We use your e-mail to send informational updates and promotions.
-We don’t sell it or give it away to anyone else.
-If you click “unsubscribe” on our e-mail, you will be removed permanently and immediately removed from our distribution list.
+CoinMover uses your e-mail to send informational updates and promotions.
+It is not sold or given it away to anyone else.
+If you click “unsubscribe” on our e-mail, you will be removed permanently and immediately removed from CoinMover’s email distribution list.

-We are required by the United States Federal Government to collect certain information from you in order to transact with you over certain amounts.
+CoinMover is required by the United States Federal Government to collect certain information from you in order to transact certain higher amounts.

 You may voluntarily provide CoinMover with identification that can make you a registered user with higher standard transaction limits.
-This includes, but is not limited to your name, address, phone, birth date, email, passport and/or copy of your driver’s license.
+This includes, but is not limited to your name, address, phone, birth date, email, passport and/or copy of your state ID, e.g., driver’s license.